 The few things that everyone will agree on is that you avoid misspellings, abbreviations, profanities, offensive undertones, negative double meanings, geographic limitations (in case you want to expand to other states / countries) and copycatting.
 The more your name communicates to consumers about your business, the less work you’ll have to put in by explaining what it is you do or sell.

-When it comes to your business and its identity there are a few questions you must ask first:
+When it comes to your business and its identity there are a few questions you must ask and answer:

 - Do you want to fit in or stand out?